Please contact us if you have any questions or comments or would just like some encouragement?

 Is there anyone you need to ask forgiveness for?

 Have you been laughing very much lately?

 Have you been socially connected?

 If you wrote down ten things that you are grateful to God for, you would begin to feel much better.
 I get “depressed” sometimes too, but since I have experienced real depression in high school and a broken marriage, I have learned that depression feelings are usually just feelings of sadness, or physically, emotionally, mentally, or spiritually tired burnt out temporarily.

 But if you think you are genuinely depressed, consider getting professional help.
 Antidepressants can be helpful, BUT I would try first to read the list above and see if that helps.
 If you feel suicidal, then get help right away.
 Here is a good page with information to help if you are feeling suicidal.
 Or call 1-800-273-TALK (8255) right away.

 In my experience, divorce takes you out for about ten years, but you hear people talk about it lightly—the same with depression.
 You only have to have one good breakdown before you realize you need help.
 It’s pretty frightening. ~ Julia Cameron

 Psalm 143:7-8 Answer me quickly, Lord; my spirit fails.
 Do not hide your face from me, or I will be like those who go down to the pit.
 Let the morning bring me word of your unfailing love, for I have put my trust in you.
 Show me the way I should go, for to you I entrust my life.

 There Will Be Storms In All Of Our Lives

-Weathering the storms of depression is something that needs help from a close friend, church member, or possibly medical treatment.
+Weathering the storms of depression is something that needs help from God, a close friend, a church member, or possibly medical treatment.